3lectr1c0/WaterFlow/README.md

 # WaterFlow

- WaterFlow is a rust plugin for oxide/umod with various water related commands.
+ WaterFlow is a rust plugin for oxide/umod with water level flood commands.

 ### Permissions
 ##### waterflow.use